kamikaze-max/RT_Video_Stabilizer_CoarseNet/README.md

 # Real-Time Video Stabilizer with CoarseNet
+### Karan Deepak Kapadia (s5726453), Bournemouth University (MSc Artificial Intelligence for Media)
 This project implements a real-time video stabilization system using a lightweight deep learning model called CoarseNet.
 It was developed as part of a Master's-level artificial intelligence assignment for Mo-Sys, targeting media production use cases in real-time camera motion correction.

 Final script: `RT_video_stabilization.py`